 - Whisk together all ingredients in a small bowl until well-combined, season to taste, and set aside.

-- Toss together the cooked barley, herbs, bok choy (or spinach), and all of the tahini dressing.
+Toss together the cooked barley, herbs, bok choy (or spinach), and all of the tahini dressing.
 For each serving, add a dollop of mango-red pepper relish and generous handfuls of green beans and roasted Brussels sprouts.
-Serve at room temperature or cold.
+Serve while warm, or later at room temperature or cold.

 Happy Hump Day!